Tapered Annual Allowance

 What is the Tapered Annual Allowance?

-For high earners, the Annual Allowance is tapered to below £40,000.
+For high earners, the Annual Allowance is tapered to below £40,000 based on adjusted incomes.
 Calculating this is not straightforward as it is based on adjusted income.
 For information about pensions advice, or working out your adjusted income, please see this useful Government webpage or get in touch with us.

 When does the Tapered Annual Allowance apply?